fardog/secureoperator/CONTRIBUTING.md

 ## Code and Documentation Style

-Go provides a standard tool for formatting: [`gofmt`][].
+Go provides a standard tool for formatting: [`gofmt`][gofmt].
 Any code contributions to this repository should be formatted with `gofmt` prior to a Pull Request being filed.
 Additionally, we try to keep lines to under 80 characters where possible, to avoid line wrapping in an editor.

 Documentation should be written in [CommonMark][], a strongly-defined spec for Markdown.
 Lines should be hard-wrapped to 80 characters, with exceptions for